How it works

 * **Bank Accounts** (`bankAccountId`) — Mexican bank accounts linked to a customer.
 You generate this UUID during onboarding.

-* **Wallets** (`publicKey`) — Crypto wallet addresses registered during onboarding.
-Can also be registered programmatically via [POST /ramp/wallet](/api-reference/crypto-wallets/register-a-crypto-wallet) or scoped to a child org customer via [POST /ramp/customer/\{customer\_id}/wallet](/api-reference/crypto-wallets/register-a-wallet-for-a-child-org-customer).
+* **Wallets** (`publicKey`) — Wallet addresses registered during onboarding.
+Can also be registered programmatically via [POST /ramp/wallet](/api-reference/wallets/register-wallet) or scoped to a child org customer via [POST /ramp/customer/\{customer\_id}/wallet](/api-reference/wallets/register-customer-wallet).

 * **Webhooks** — Event notification subscriptions.